oliviachang29/active-minds-yearn/_static/index.md

   background_color: white
   image: "/uploads/about_me.jpeg"
   title: Hi, I'm Aminata
-  text: I am an young muslim athelete.
+  text: I am a young muslim athlete.
 My mission is to inspire and motivate all who
     yearn to be the best version of themselves.
 Life is full of lessons and we all experience things that make us who we are.
 Through this blog I will voice who I am, who I've become, advice on how to deal with what life throws at us, but